wumiguo/JedAIToolkit/README.md

 Several **datasets** already converted into the serialized data type of JedAI can be found [here](./data).

+JedAI is also available as a Docker image [here](https://hub.docker.com/repository/docker/gmandi/jedai-webapp).
+See below for more details.

 You can find a short presentation of JedAI Toolkit [here](documentation/JedAIpresentation.pptx).

 ### Citation